GE2020: PAP prospective candidate Ivan Lim will not contest in election after online criticism

 READ: GE2020: Prospective PAP candidate Ivan Lim should clarify comments on his conduct, says Heng Swee Keat

-Criticism surfaced online after Mr Lim was introduced this week as one of the PAP's 27 new potential candidates.
+Criticism surfaced online after Mr Lim was introduced on Wednesday as one of the PAP's 27 new potential candidates.
+He was the first batch of new faces unveiled by the party for the 2020 General Election.

+The general manager with Keppel Offshore and Marine was also accused online of being involved in the company's bribery case in Brazil.
+Mr Lim had said earlier on Saturday that the allegation against him is "completely baseless and untrue".

-Referring to stories about incidents during National Service, Mr Lim said earlier on Saturday that "people can have different perspectives of the same incident".
+As for the stories about him during National Service, Mr Lim said that "people can have different perspectives of the same incident", while explaining his stand in one of the incidents raised online.

+His decision to withdraw came hours after he addressed the criticism, saying he was "determined to stay the course" and to serve if elected.

+Mr Lim's decision not to contest in the General Election was first reported by Chinese daily Lianhe Zaobao, and later confirmed by the PAP in a statement.

-In response to Mr Lim's decision to withdraw, Prime Minister Lee said the controversy surrounding his candidature has been "unfortunate".
+In a letter to Mr Lim, Prime Minister Lee said the controversy surrounding his candidature has been "unfortunate".

 "Ideally, there would have been a fair and deliberate consideration of these allegations," said Mr Lee.